Some of Trump's biggest backers are unhappy with Steve Bannon's exit

 When Trump feuded with Attorney General Jeff Sessions, a popular figure among immigration restrictionists, the site pushed back with stories declaring that he “embodies the movement” Trump led and that his exit would “endanger the administration.”

-More recently, Breitbart portrayed Bannon’s shaky status as part of a war for control of the White House between “economic nationalists,” their favored side, and “globalists” like chief economic adviser Gary Cohn, National Security Adviser H.R.
-McMaster and Deputy National Security Adviser Dina Powell, all of whom featured prominently in site's coverage.
+More recently, Breitbart portrayed Bannon’s shaky status as part of a war for control of the White House between “economic nationalists,” the web site's favored side, and “globalists” like chief economic adviser Gary Cohn, National Security Adviser H.R.
+McMaster and Deputy National Security Adviser Dina Powell, all of whom featured prominently in the site's coverage.

-Breitbart White House reporter Charlie Spiering’s reporting straightforwardly referred to the trio as “Bannon’s enemies in the White House” and coverage has portrayed Cohn as too close to finance (he’s a former Goldman Sachs executive) and McMaster as overly hawkish on Afghanistan and weak on Islamic terror groups.
+Breitbart White House reporter Charlie Spiering’s reporting straightforwardly referred to the trio as “Bannon’s enemies in the White House” and the coverage has portrayed Cohn as too close to the financial world (he’s a former Goldman Sachs executive) and McMaster as overly hawkish on Afghanistan and weak on Islamic terror groups.

 Trump weighed in on both McMaster and Bannon during the conflict, saying that McMaster was “a good man, very pro-Israel” in a statement earlier this month and telling reporters on Tuesday that Bannon was “a good man” and “not a racist” while hinting at his possible departure.

-The anti-McMaster chatter grew loud enough to draw in figures like Senator John McCain, R-Ariz. who decried a “disgraceful” campaign against him by the “alt right” in a statement this week.
+The anti-McMaster chatter grew loud enough to draw in figures like Sen. John McCain, R-Ariz., who decried a “disgraceful” campaign against him by the “alt right” in a statement this week.
 "Such smear tactics should not be tolerated and deserve an emphatic response," he said.

 The Wall Street Journal’s editorial page also backed McMaster, drawing corresponding coverage in Breitbart with headlines like “Murdoch’s Wall Street Journal Tries to Take Over Trump White House for McMaster, Globalists.”

-Note: CORRECTION (Aug.
-18, 6:31 p.m.): A previous version of this article misstated the title of Joel Pollack at Breitbart News.
-He is senior editor-at-large, not editor-in-chief.